Preporato

 NCA-AIIO Complete Guide 2026 — NVIDIA AI Infrastructure & Operations

-Every major cloud provider is racing to build GPU-accelerated data centers.
-Major cloud companies are expected to spend over $600 billion on capital expenditures in 2026, with roughly $450 billion going directly to AI infrastructure.
-NVIDIA's data center revenue hit $51.2 billion in a single quarter, up 66% year-over-year.
-Behind every one of those deployments, someone needs to understand DGX systems, NVLink fabrics, InfiniBand networking, power and cooling at 120kW+ per rack, and GPU monitoring at scale.
+That question is exactly what NCA-AIIO exists to answer.
+Major cloud companies are spending over $600 billion on capex in 2026, with $450 billion going to AI infrastructure.
+NVIDIA's data center revenue hit $51.2 billion in Q3 alone, up 66% year-over-year.
+And behind every one of those deployments, someone has to figure out the power, the cooling, the networking, the monitoring.
+That someone needs NCA-AIIO.

 Exam Quick Facts